tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - Underlying value is released from the redemption vault

 Redemption does not rely on secondary market liquidity and does not require waiting periods.

+Redemption of LOOP is contingent on the availability of settled backing at the time a redemption request is processed.

+Redemption does not:
+• Create a deposit obligation
+• Guarantee immediate liquidity under all conditions
+• Represent a standing issuer promise
+• Imply parity with a reference asset

+LOOP redemption reflects accounting settlement, not payment processing.

 ---